 Sales kickoffs — or SKOs — are essential for every sales organization’s success.

-Not only are they key to landing your go-to-market strategy for the upcoming year, but one of the few times your entire sales team will be together, making them valuable opportunities for camaraderie and connection.
+Not only are they key to landing your go-to-market strategy for the upcoming year, but they are also one of the few times your entire sales team will be together, making them valuable opportunities for camaraderie and connection.

 - What makes sales kickoff training effective?